 Feelings of sadness, anger, confusion, and helplessness come with a cancer diagnosis.
-For the person who has been diagnosed with cancer, it’s helpful when friends and family members provide a comforting presence and practical support.
-However, people often don’t know what to say to someone who has cancer.
+For the person who has been diagnosed with cancer, it is helpful when friends and family members provide a comforting presence and practical support.
+It is often difficult for others to know what to say or start a conversation with someone who has cancer.
+However, staying in touch is always better than staying away.
 Here are some tips to help you show your support:

 Take your cues from the person with cancer.
-Ask the person if they would like to talk about the experience.
-It’s best to allow him or her to decide when to talk and how much to share.
+Ask the person with cancer if they would like to talk about the experience.
+It is best to allow him or her to decide when to talk and how much to share.

 Choose your words carefully.
-Make sure to acknowledge how difficult this experience is for your friend or family member.
+Make sure to acknowledge how difficult this experience is for the person.
 Carefully choosing what you say can help you show your support without being dismissive or avoiding the topic.
 For example, it is better to say, “I don’t know what to say” than to stop calling or visiting out of fear.

-Here are some options to help show your care and support:
+Here are some things you can say to help show your care and support:

 Here are examples of phrases that are unhelpful:

 Practice active listening.
 This is a technique that professionals use to show respect.
-It is a helpful way for you to show that you are connecting to your friend’s or family member’s words and feelings.
-All it takes is to give your full attention, avoid thinking about what comes next, or hurrying the conversation and forcing it to a conclusion.
+It is a helpful way for you to show that you are connecting to the person’s words and feelings.
+To be an active listener give your full attention, avoid thinking about what to say next, or hurrying the conversation and forcing it to a conclusion.

 Use caution when asking questions.
 Phrase your questions carefully and consider the number of questions that you ask in a conversation.
 People with cancer are often asked many questions by their friends and family members, and it can become tiresome.

-Make sure it’s okay to give advice.
-Before you offer any advice, ask if it’s okay and be prepared to stop if you are not encouraged to continue.
+Make sure it is okay to give advice.
+Before you offer any advice, ask if it is okay and be prepared to stop if you are not encouraged to continue.
 If you feel prompted to make a suggestion, ask for the person’s permission to share it before proceeding.
 Unsolicited advice may cause unnecessary stress.

-Be honest about your feelings but don't overburden.
+Be honest about your feelings but do not overburden.
 Communicate feelings you may be experiencing—such as fear, anxiety, anger, or disbelief — in response to the person’s cancer diagnosis.
 But try to be brief in your explanations.
 Spending too much time expressing difficult emotions you are feeling may overwhelm and upset the person with cancer.
 If you struggle to maintain your composure, give yourself some time away to calm your feelings before talking again.
 You may find that meeting with a counselor helps you process and manage your emotions.